Synergy232/Java_IV_Lab_III/README.md

 }
 ```
 ![saveCustomer sequence diagram](doc/images/saveCustomer-sequence.png)
-* Step 1.1.4 creates a response entity with the return data and ``HttpStatus.OK`` if step 1.1.1 returns true
+* Step 1.1.4 creates a response entity with the return data and ``HttpStatus.NO_CONTENT`` if step 1.1.1 returns true
 * Step 1.1.5 creates a response entity with ``HttpStatus.NOT_FOUND`` if step 1.1.1 returns false
 * The response body is empty